 The reason why some individuals are not into journaling is due to the pressure of telling a story.
 There’s a pressure of expressing one’s emotional and mental state in an accurate and detailed way.
 These people often focus on how things should start as well as how it should end.
 They don’t look into the reality that maybe they don’t have all the details of the full story of their lives.
 That perhaps, the things they have to write are the ones they only have to experience.
 As much as others see journaling’s benefit to people’s emotional and mental health, it doesn’t entirely work for everybody.
 Not all can benefit from it because they have different needs.
 Some people are not good at expressing themselves even in a written form.
 There are instances where thinking about previous emotions can be hard and uncomfortable to do.
 Most people are also not aware of what’s going on with their mental and emotional health.
 Therefore, it creates an issue instead of a solution.

 People often forget how bad and good things are going.
 There’s too much of everything that not all of them can pretty much handle their own emotional and mental needs.
 Therefore, keeping track in a journal and jotting vital things down can help individuals stay on point with their overall dilemma.
+And as stated by Sharon Martin, LCSW “Journals aren’t just for teenagers trying to hide their private thoughts from their parents’ prying eyes.
+Journaling is a helpful therapeutic tool.
+It’s not going replace mental health treatment from a qualified professional, but it can be a useful addition or way to accelerate your healing.”
 Not only it allows focus, but it also helps in bringing clarity to one’s mental function.